-The California Department of Public Health (CDPH) issued updated guidance for all California K-12 schools for the 2021-22 school year.
-This guidance is a mandated public health directive, which all California TK-12 schools must be in compliance with to provide a pathway for students to return to a traditional, five-days per week, in-person academic model of instruction.
-Below is information about IUSD health and safety protocols and plans, which are aligned to the CDPH guidance.
+The California Department of Public Health (CDPH) issued updated COVID-19 guidance for the 2022-23 school year.
+Below is information about IUSD's health and safety protocols and plans, which are aligned to the CDPH guidance.

 CDPH Guidelines for K-12 Schools